 The cell membrane allows the flow of materials and information between different organelles of the same cell as well as between one cell and another.

-The plasma membrane possesses specific substances at its surface which function as recognition centres and points of attachment.
+The plasma membrane possesses specific substances at its surface which function as recognition centers and points of attachment.
 Because of this, WBCs can differentiate between germ and body cells

 Cholesterol: The cholesterol molecules are randomly distributed across the PLP bilayer, helping the bilayer stay fluid in different environmental conditions.
 The cholesterol holds phospholipids together so that they don’t separate too far.

 Also, without cholesterol, the phospholipids in cells will start to get closer together when exposed to cold.
 This would make it difficult for small molecules such as gasses to enter in between the phospholipids like they normally do.

 Saturated and Unsaturated Fatty Acids: Fatty acids are what make up the phospholipid tails.
 Saturated fatty acids are chains of carbon atoms that have only single bonds between them.
 As a result, the chains are straight and easy to pack tightly.
 Unsaturated fats are chains of carbon atoms that have double bonds between some of the carbons.
 The double bonds create kinks in the chains, making it harder for the chains to pack tightly.

 2. Who Proposed the Fluid Mosaic Model of the Plasma Membrane?